iden3/docs/mkdocs/docs/protocol/spec.md

 - **Anti-track**

 Since users are no longer consistently identified with the same identifier in their interactions across different platforms, it becomes harder to track the action of a single user.
 Even if platforms collude.
+Even more, the user can interact with the same platform using different Identity Profiles, making it impossible to track the user across different interactions inside the same platform.

 - **Faculty to decide which profile to show**